-We know that any remodeling project can seem a bit daunting, so we've put together some pointers for making the planning process easier and ensuring the installation process goes as quickly and smoothly as possible.
-Before we even arrive at your home, our handy tips will help you:
+We know that any bathroom remodeling project can seem a bit daunting, when choosing the right frameless glass shower door for your enclosure.
+To help ensure a low-stress and cost-effective installation, we've put together some handy pointers for making the planning process easy and ensuring the installation process goes as quickly and smoothly as possible.
+Let these 17 shower door design and construction tips help you to:

 Plan for your shower to be built using 90°, 135°, or 180° angles.
 Most shower hardware is designed to accommodate these angles, so planning your shower with this in mind ensures a more cost-effective installation and a properly functioning enclosure.

 Be sure the wall on which you would like to install a hinged shower door has proper studding behind it (double 2x4 is best, though single 2x4 is acceptable).
 Always provide wood studs or blocking where doors hinge or panels are anchored, especially when metal studs were used in the original construction of the wall.

 Decide whether to install your shower enclosure on a curb or to have it flush with the floor.
 While eliminating the curb is beneficial when planning a handicap accessible shower enclosure, keep in mind that a properly constructed curb helps prevent water from leaking or pooling onto the bathroom floor.